bjornarveie/HPX_project/README.md

 - Started finding information about and understanding the most important concepts related to HPX and parallelism.

 #### 01.04.19
-- Tried installing newest version of Boost (1.67.0), but met some problems.
-Libraries context and thread were not installed correctly (although they are not noted as necessary for running HPX I got an error when trying to cmake HPX).
+- Tried installing newest (stable) version of Boost (1.67.0), but met some problems.
+Libraries 'context' and 'thread' were not found by CMake (although they are not noted as necessary for running HPX I got an error when trying to cmake HPX).
 HWLOC and CMake seems to be correctly installed.
 Used the Macports alternative in the HPX documentation.

 #### 03.04.19
 Worked with the Boost problem.
 Tried different versions of Boost.
 The problem was resolved installing version 1.62.0 instead.
+For some reason, CMake was not able to find the two libraries stated in the last post.
+According to the Boost libraries documentation they should be present also for the 1.67.0 version, but somehow it did not work(maybe they are saved in another location or something).